tagspaces/documentation/docs/search.md

 By default, TagSpaces limits the number of search results to 1,000 files and folders.
 This limitation also applies to the maximum number of files that can be displayed in a single folder.
 In the [general](/ui/settings#general) tab of the settings, there is a field where you can increase or decrease this limit.
 See the next screenshot.

 <CenteredImage
-    caption="Adjust the number of shown/found items in the perspectives" src="/media/adjust-search-limit.png"
+    caption="Adjust the number of found items in the search result" src="/media/settings/limit-search-results.avif"
-    maxWidth="650px"
+    maxWidth="700px"
     showCaption
   />